 - Pass around behind your back switching hands

 - Shake in left hand

 - Switch egg back to right hand

-Head over to see even more fun LDS Primary Chorister ideas to make your lesson planning a cinch!
+Head over to see even more fun Singing Time Ideas to make your lesson planning a cinch!
 Loved this post and idea?
 Please pin it!